What is a School of Sanctuary?

 Becoming a School of Sanctuary

-St Philip's is extremely proud to be working towards becoming a accredited as a School of Sanctuary.
+St Philip's is extremely proud to have been accredited as a School of Sanctuary in July 2021.
 Our staff, pupils and governors are committed to ensuring that our school community learn, understand and take actions around the themes of human rights as well as diversity, inclusion, refuge and migration.

 Who and what is involved?